MichellaAnastasya/github-slideshow/_posts/0000-01-02-MichellaAnastasya.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"loat like a butterfly, sting like a bee" - Muhammad Ali Use the left arrow to go back!
+"Float like a butterfly, sting like a bee" - Muhammad Ali Use the left arrow to go back!
 Did u ever see a gondala?!